prathimacode-hub/ML-ProjectKart/Used Car Prices Prediction/README.md

 PROJECT TITLE -
-Used Car Price Prediction using CARDEKHO dataset
+Used Car Price Prediction using  dataset

 DATASET
-Car Details using CARDEKHO dataset
+Car Details using  dataset

 WHAT HAVE I DONE
 Pre Processing data